DasProsad/repressilator-simulation/README.md

 <p align="center"> <img src="repressilator_schematic.png" alt="A beautiful scenery" width="300"/> </p>

-It can be modelled by three coupled differential equations:
+It can be modelled by three coupled ODEs:

 $$
 \begin{align}